 OnlineFreeSpanish has lots of games to practice a wide range of vocabulary.
 They also have mini books and printables.

-Remember to keep summer Spanish fun.
+Summer Spanish can be fun.
 Look for activities that fit your schedule and are not overly complicated.
 With a little practice, kids will continue to develop their language skills and their love and appreciation for Spanish!